GiorgioComitini/COVID-19/README.md

  - "update.sh" downloads and decompresses the data and then calls JSONtoCSV.py.
 It is a bash script written for Ubuntu Server 18.04 and requires curl, gzip and python3.
  - "JSONtoCSV.py" converts the JSON response into a CSV file.
 It is a Python3 script and requires the json module.
  - "cust_time.py" is a Python module for time operations, used by JSONtoCSV.py.
+ - "unique.sh" adds the last daily update to the summary CSV file /dati-regioni/cse-covid19-ita-regioni.csv.
+This bash script runs at 23.59.
  - "etc" contains two unused headers for HTTP POST requests.
 They return the data organized by age and by category.

  # Disclaimer